-What is Excavation?
+What is Ground Disturbance?

-Excavation activities include any work, operation or activity that results in the disturbance of the earth.
+Ground disturbance activities include any work, operation or activity that results in the disturbance of the earth.
 These activities include but are not limited to:

 Tree planting Auguring

 Building a fence or pounding in posts Topsoil stripping, levelling, grading

 Excavating, trenching, digging Quarrying, seismic exploration, blasting

 Plowing or tilling Installing drain tiles

 Tunnelling, boring, drilling Ditching